RangerRick/sbnbl/README.md

 First, you must be using either Google Chrome, or Safari.
 Other browser support may be added eventually, but this is the initial implementation. =)

+# TODO

+* implement preferences as an injected HTML page (using local storage)